 Betsy DeVos burst on the scene in Washington D.C. seemingly out of nowhere.
 For years she had labored as the chairwoman of the Michigan Republican Party, a spot of prestige but not one of much public recognition.
 In appointing Betsy DeVos to the Secretary of Education position, Donald Trump lived up to his promise of bringing outsiders into Washington D.C.
 Betsy DeVos’s appointment rocked much of Washington D.C. due in large part to how unexpected it was.
 However, as you will soon read, the move was as calculated as it was effective.
-Betsy DeVos comes into Washington D.C. armed with an outsiders toughness and an insiders ability to effectively plot the course to the actualization of change.

 When Betsy DeVos was appointed to the position of Secretary of Education, many people in the public simply shrugged their shoulders.
 DeVos never made much of a public footprint during her years in Michigan politics, but she had established herself as a champion for the school choice system that had been touted by Milton Friedman.
 In fact, thanks in large part to DeVos’ hard work, Friedman’s concept of the private-choice school system had become closer to reality than it ever had been before.